kokyriakidis/precisionFDAsubmission/README.md

 ## Prepare Conda Environment

-To reproduce the results of the submissions create a new conda environment using the requirements.txt file which contains the exact versions used during the submission.
+To reproduce the results of our submissions just create a new conda environment using the requirements.txt file.
+This file contains the exact versions of tools used during the submission.

 ```
 conda create --name genetres --file requirements.txt